-The Tutoring Center provides free academic support to all IEP and undergraduate students.
-Students are encouraged to become better learners through tutoring and academic skills workshops.
+The Tutoring Center provides free academic support (tutoring, supplemental instruction, and academic skills workshops) to all students at AUK.
+Tutoring Center services are designed to help students by improving their study skills, increasing their understanding of course content, enhancing their self-confidence, and encouraging them to develop a positive attitude towards learning.
+Students are encouraged to become become independent and successful learners through individual tutoring and academic skills workshops.
 Each tutor is a trained educator with high academic standards and excellent leadership skills.
 Students visiting the Tutoring Center can enhance their academic performance with assistance in a variety of subjects.
-We provide a range of services, including explaining concepts that students have difficulty understanding, discussing assignments, and providing reinforcement of classroom instruction.
-Tutoring may be provided individually or in small groups, and is available throughout the week.
+We provide a range of services, including explaining difficult concepts, discussing assignments, and providing reinforcement of classroom instruction.
+Tutoring may be provided individually or in small groups and is available throughout the week.

-The Assistant Director of the Learning Support Services supervises all activities related to the Tutoring Center and collaborates with faculty, department chairs, and deans of colleges to continuously develop more effective tutoring and academic skills workshops.
+The Assistant Director of the Learning Support Services (LSS) supervises all activities related to the Tutoring Center and collaborates with faculty, department chairs, and deans of colleges to continuously develop more effective tutoring and academic skills workshops.
 The Assistant Director reports to the Director of AALSS.

 The Tutoring Center is located on the ground floor of the Sciences Building.
 For more information, call ext.
 3247 or email tutoringcenter@auk.edu.kw.
-Appointments are also available through TutorTrac tutortrac.auk.edu.kw.
+Appointments are also available through TutorTrac: tutortrac.auk.edu.kw.